NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.RealtimeModel.md

     summary: If true, the model is destroyed when the last client in the room leaves.
   - name: destroyWhenOwnerLeaves
     definition: bool destroyWhenOwnerLeaves { get; set; }
-    summary: If true, the model is destroyed when the last client in the room leaves.
+    summary: If true, the model is destroyed when the owner of the model leaves the room.
   - name: room
     definition: Room room { get; }
     summary: The room managing this model, or null if this model is disconnected.